isomerpages/synapxe-healix/pages/About HEALIX.md

 <h1>Welcome to HEALIX!</h1>
 <p>HEALIX is dedicated to establishing a unified <strong>cloud-based data infrastructure</strong> that
 fosters collaboration among public healthcare stakeholders.
-Utilizing&nbsp;<strong>common&nbsp;</strong>tools and<strong> </strong>datasets, HEALIX promotes a balanced approach that enhances autonomy while leveraging common horizontal capabilities.
+Utilizing&nbsp;<strong>common&nbsp;</strong>tools and<strong> common </strong>datasets, HEALIX promotes a balanced approach that enhances autonomy while leveraging common horizontal capabilities.
 This platform not only accelerates processes but also leads to significant savings in both costs and manpower.</p>
 <p>&lt;insert-video-here&gt;</p>
 <p></p>
 <h2>Key Features</h2>